The Yield Curve Is Signalling a Recession: Should We Buy The Dip?

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any investment product.

 What is a Yield Curve?

 For the uninitiated, a yield curve refers to the relationship between the short- and long-term interest rates of fixed income securities issued by the U.S. Treasury.

-The government issues bonds to borrow money.
-An investor buys the bond using cash.
+The most common type of fixed-income securities are bonds whereby the government issues bonds to borrow money and an investor buys the bond using cash.